Cammin/DrillTool/README.md

   - 1 Titanium

 ### Configurable Values
-- Drill speed: By default, It mines drillables as quickly as the Prawn drill arm.
+- Drill speed: By default, it mines drillables as quickly as the Prawn drill arm.
 - Battery consumption rate: By default, one battery is enough for two deposits.

-### New Console Commands
+### New Console Command
-`RestoreDrillable` Reverts the nearest drillable to it's full state.
+`RestoreDrillable` Reverts the nearest drillable to its full state.

 # Install
 - (Requires Nautilus)
 - Go to [Releases](https://github.com/Cammin/DrillTool/releases)
 - Download the mod
-- Extract it to your Bepinex/plugins like most other Subnautica mods.
+- Extract it to your Bepinex/plugins like most other Subnautica mods

 ## Future
 The mod fully works, but there are still some features I want to add:
 - Break outcrops too
 - Better animations with the terraformer while using it
-- Basic Sfx when mining
+- Basic SFX when mining
 - Basic VFX when mining
 - Unique scannable fragments